NickJGG/pz-mod-stats/README.md

 ## Setup

 1. **Create a public repo** named `pz-mod-stats` and push this directory to it.
-   Public matters: GitHub Pages on a private repo needs a paid plan.
+   Public matters: Actions minutes are free on public repos, and GitHub Pages on a private one needs a paid plan.

-2. **Enable Pages** — Settings → Pages → Source: *Deploy from a branch*,
-   branch `master`, folder `/ (root)`.
-Leave it on `master`; the poller's `stats-data` branch is data only and is never served by Pages.

-3. **Add the rating key** (optional) — grab one at
-   <https://steamcommunity.com/dev/apikey> (domain can be anything), then
-   Settings → Secrets and variables → Actions → New repository secret, named `STEAM_API_KEY`.

-4. **Kick it off** — Actions → *Poll workshop stats* → Run workflow.
-The first run creates the `stats-data` branch; until it does, the page will say it can't load the history.
+2. **Kick off the poller** — Actions → *Poll workshop stats* → Run workflow.
+The first run creates the `stats-data` branch; until it exists the page has no history to draw.
 After that the cron takes over.

+3. **Deploy to Vercel** — point a new project at the repo.
+It serves `index.html` statically and picks up `/api` automatically: no framework preset, no build command, no config file.
+This is what makes the live numbers work, since the function has to share an origin with the page.

+4. **Add the rating key** (optional) — grab one at
+   <https://steamcommunity.com/dev/apikey> (domain can be anything).
+It goes in
+   **two places**, because two things call the keyed endpoint: repo Settings → Secrets and variables → Actions → `STEAM_API_KEY` for the poller, and the Vercel project's environment variables for the live function.
+Setting only one gives you ratings in only half the page.

+GitHub Pages still works as a deployment if you'd rather not use Vercel — you just get history-only, with the tiles refreshing every 5 minutes instead of every 60 seconds.
+Source: *Deploy from a branch*, branch `master`, folder `/ (root)`.
+Leave it on `master`; `stats-data` is data and is never served.

 The page works on a phone; "Add to Home Screen" gives it an icon and opens it without browser chrome.